leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/properties/vertex_groups/assigning_vertex_group.rst

    This is indicated by setting the background of the panel entry to a light blue color.
-If you have two or more groups in the list, then you can change the active group by :kbd:`LMB` on the corresponding entry in the Vertex Group panel.
+If you have two or more groups in the list, then you can change the active group by :kbd:`LMB` on the corresponding entry in the Vertex Groups panel.

 Deleting Vertex Groups